babel/website/docs/runtime.md

 sidebar_label: runtime
 ---

-`@babel/runtime` is a library that contain's Babel modular runtime helpers and a version of `regenerator-runtime`.
+`@babel/runtime` is a library that contains Babel modular runtime helpers and a version of `regenerator-runtime`.

 ## Installation